"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Types of forecast realism

 The score $V$ is estimated for each instance $i$ of the forecast.
 When $V$ is averaged over a verification sample, it is often referred to as a measure of \textit{forecast accuracy}.
 Accuracy differs from forecast quality as the latter encompasses more aspects such as \textit{forecast association} or \textit{forecast bias} that are not direct measures of a distance between forecast and observations.\\

 Key concepts related to the realism of Type 1 are the concepts of elicitation and scoring rules.
-While a formal description of these mathematical tools is beyond the scope of this paper, we can stress their implication and impact on how verification is performed today.
-Indeed, common practice involves assessing \textit{elicitable functional} with \textit{proper scoring rules}, such as, for example, computing the squared error of an ensemble mean.
+While a formal description of these mathematical tools is beyond the scope of this paper, we can stress their implication on how verification is performed today.
+Indeed, common practice involves assessing an \textit{elicitable functional} with a \textit{consistent scoring function}, such as, for example, computing the squared error of an ensemble mean.
 Generally speaking, proper scores applied to specific functionals offer a theoretical guarantee of an alignment of meaning (calibration) and scope (optimal score).\\

-Eventually, the way one approaches functional realism should reflect the application one has in mind.
-In weather forecast verification, each result reflects not only the choice of a metric but also the choice of a substrate (variable, domain, $\ldots$).
-Verification results are used to communicate the forecast skill (to what extent a forecast is better than a reference) and to rank competing models.
+Ultimately, the way one approaches functional realism should reflect the application one has in mind.
+In weather forecast verification, each result reflects not only the choice of metric but also the choice of substrate (\textit{e.g.} variable, domain, lead time, spatial scale).
+A primary purpose of forecast verification is to quantify and communicate forecast skill, that is to what extent a forecast is better than a reference, and to compare and rank competing models.
+When combined with additional information, such as known differences between competing models, or when expressed through conditional scores, verification results can provide valuable diagnostic insights too.